Exact solutions of the Schr\"odinger Equation with Dunkl Derivative for the Free-Particle Spherical Waves, the Pseudo-Harmonic Oscillator and the Mie-type Potential: Introduction

 The Dunkl derivative has also been used to study physical problems in the relativistic regime.
 In Refs. \cite{nos3,nos4}, the Dirac-Dunkl oscillators in one and two dimensions have been completely solved.
 Similarly, for the Klein-Gordon equation it is shown that the Coulomb potential, the Klein-Gordon oscillator and the Landau levels for the Klein-Gordon oscillator are exactly solvable in Refs. \cite{nos5,nos6}.

-In the present work we obtain the exact solutions of the Schr\"odinger equation with Dunk derivative for the free particle spherical waves, the pseudo-harmonic oscillator and the Mie-type potential.
+In the present work we obtain the exact solutions of the Schr\"odinger equation with Dunkl derivative for the free particle spherical waves, the pseudo-harmonic oscillator and the Mie-type potential.

 This work is organized as follows.
 In Section $2$ the Hamiltonian for any general central potential is separated in its radial and angular parts in spherical coordinates.
 Then, we give the solution of the angular part in terms of the Jacobi polynomials and write a simplified version of the radial part.
-Section $3$ is dedicated to obtain the analytical solution of the free-particle spherical waves in terms the one-half Bessel functions.
+Section $3$ is dedicated to obtain the analytical solution of the free-particle spherical waves in terms the ordinary Bessel functions of half-integer order.
 The eigenfunction and energy spectrum for the pseudo-harmonic oscillator are obtained in Section $4$.
 The Mie-type potential is completely solved in Section $5$ and it is shown that our results are adequately reduced to the standard problem if we remove the Dunkl derivative parameters.
 Finally, we give some concluding remarks.